-The Quality of Life Aged Care Consumers© (QOL-ACC) tool asks care recipients to indicate their quality of life by selecting the most appropriate statement using a five-point scale from 'none of the time' to 'all of the time' in each of the six survey questions, see Appendix D.
+The Quality of Life Aged Care Consumers© (QOL-ACC) tool asks care recipients to indicate their quality of life by selecting the most appropriate statement using a five or six-point scale.
+This ranges from 'none of the time' to 'all of the time' for five survey questions, with the question about pain management having a 'not applicable' option, see Appendix D.

-The care recipient's scores for each of the six questions is added together to give a total score, and is then assigned to one of five categories describing overall quality of life:
+The care recipient's scores for each of the six questions is added together to give a total score.
+The guidance provides a rescaling tool if a care recipient answers 'not applicable' to the pain management question.
+Once scored, these are then assigned to one of five categories describing overall quality of life: